BOSL RULES (Last updated, August 24, 2016)

 Bunting is not allowed.

 The batter must remain in the batter's box after "play ball" is called unless time is called.

 The infield fly rule will apply.

-Throwing a bat may cause a batter to be called out.
+Throwing a bat will cause a batter to be called out and possible further discipline.

 If the batter fouls his third strike, he will be called out.